tbhardwick/aerotage-time-reporting-api/docs/PROJECT_STATUS.md

 ---

-## 🏆 **Project Milestone: Backend Infrastructure Complete**
+## 🏆 **Project Milestone: Phase 5 Complete - Project & Client Management**

-The Aerotage Time Reporting Application now has a **complete, production-ready AWS serverless backend infrastructure**.
-All core user management, security, and invitation features are implemented and tested.
+The Aerotage Time Reporting Application now has a **complete, production-ready AWS serverless backend infrastructure** with **full project and client management capabilities**.
+All core user management, security, invitation, project, and client features are implemented and tested.

-**Current Status**: ✅ **Ready for Frontend Integration**
+**Current Status**: ✅ **Phase 5 Complete - Ready for Time Tracking Implementation**
-**Next Milestone**: 🚀 **Production Deployment**
+**Next Milestone**: 🚀 **Phase 4 - Time Entry Management**
-**Overall Progress**: 📊 **Phase 1-3 Complete, Infrastructure Ready**
+**Overall Progress**: 📊 **Phase 1-3 & Phase 5 Complete, 34+ API Endpoints Operational**

-The foundation is solid and ready for the next phases of development, including time tracking, project management, and reporting features.
+The foundation is solid with comprehensive project and client management capabilities.
+The system is ready for time tracking implementation (Phase 4) which will leverage the existing project and client infrastructure.